Grover Adaptive Search for the Higher-Order Formulation of Quadratic Assignment Problems: Preliminaries

 Collecting all the steps outlined above, the state preparation operator, which calculates the value of $E(\x)-y$ in $m$ qubits for any $\x \in \mathbb{B}^n$, can be concisely described as

-Finally, the probability amplitude of the solution state is amplified by applying the gate $\G = \A_y \F \A_y^\dag \mathrm{O}$ a total of $L_i$ times, where $\F$ is the Grover diffusion operator \cite{grover1996fast}, and $\mathrm{O}$ is an oracle that flips the phase of the states satisfying $E(\x)-y < 0$.
-Here, the value of $E(\x)-y$ is represented in two's complement, such that negative values can be identified by checking the beginning of $m$ qubits via the Pauli-$\mathrm{Z}$ gate
+Finally, the probability amplitude of the solution state is amplified by applying the gate $\G = \A_y \mathrm{C} \A_y^\dag \mathrm{O}$ for $L_i$ iterations, where $\mathrm{C}$ is the Grover diffusion operator \cite{grover1996fast}, and $\mathrm{O}$ is an oracle that flips the phase of the states satisfying $E(\x)-y < 0$.
+Here, the value of $E(\x)-y$ is expressed in two's complement form, such that negative values can be identified by checking the most significant qubit among the $m$ qubits via the Pauli-$\mathrm{Z}$ gate

-In the original proposal \cite{gilliam2021grover}, the coefficients of the objective function $E(\x)$ were limited to integer values.
-It has been shown \cite{norimoto2023quantum}, however, that (at the cost of a slight increase in complexity) this limitation can be relaxed to real coefficients by performing corrections using classical computers after the circuit measurement.
+In the original proposal \cite{gilliam2021grover}, the coefficients of the objective function $E(\x)$ were restricted to integer values.
+It has been shown \cite{norimoto2023quantum}, however, that this limitation can be relaxed to allow real coefficients, at the cost of a slight increase in complexity, by performing classical post-processing after circuit measurement.

-As a concrete example, the quantum circuit of the \ac{GAS} algorithm corresponding to the objective function $E(\x)=1+2x_1-3x_1x_2x_3$, with $y_i=0$, is shown in Fig. \ref{fig:GAS}.
-As can be seen form this example, the circuit mainly consists of the Grover operator $\G = \A_{y_i} \F \A_{y_i}^\dag \mathrm{O}$ acting $L_i$ times, where the complexity of $\A_{y_i}$ is the most dominant.
-Since the number of terms in the objective function corresponds to the number of gates $\U_{\mathrm{G}}(\theta)$ in $\A_{y_i}$, the circuit depth can be improved when the number of terms in the objective function is reduced.
-This idea will be exploited in the sequel.